Skip to content

 Read more

-Vintage Chronographs by Manufacture
+Vintage chronographs by manufacturer

-• Seiko vintage chronographs — Pogue, Panda, Bullhead, 6138 and 6139 calibers, Japanese watchmaking with structured design.
+• Seiko vintage chronographs — Pogue, Panda, Bullhead, 6138 and 6139 calibers, Japanese watchmaking with a structured design.

-• Venus — calibers 150, 170, 175, 178, 188.
-The other big name in chronographs from the 1950s to the 1970s.
+• Venus — calibres 150, 170, 175, 178, 188.
+The other great name in chronographs from the 1950s to the 1970s.
 The Venus 175 frequently equipped military and aviation chronographs.
-These movements are reputed for the quality of their finish.
+These movements are renowned for the quality of their finishing.

-• Valjoux (ETA) — calibers 72, 7733, 7734, 7736, 7750.
+• Valjoux — calibres 72, 7733, 7734, 7736, 7750.
 The industry standard.
 The Valjoux 72 equipped the first Rolex Daytona and Heuer Carrera.
-The 7750, introduced in 1973, became the most used automatic chronograph movement in history for its reliability.
+The 7750, introduced in 1973, became the most widely used automatic chronograph movement in history for its reliability.

 The Appeal of Vintage Chronographs